mkejeiri/Events-sourcing/README.md

 >> Other serialization types supported out of the box are BSON and Binary, or you can write our own if needed.

 ### Logging

 NServiceBus features a built-in logging mechanism, we can also install logging framework by downloading a supporting NuGet package for it.
 The default logging contains 5 logging levels.

 NServiceBus-hosted mode, all logging messages are outputted to the console, they're also written to the trace object, which we configure the output using standard.
 NET techniques.

-The rolling file is also supported, and has a default maximum of 10 MB per file, and 10 physical log files.The default log level threshold for messages going to trace and the file is info, but it can be adjusted in the config file.
+The rolling file is also supported, and has a default maximum of 10 MB per file, and 10 physical log files.
+The default log level threshold for messages going to trace and the file is info, but it can be adjusted in the config file.

 ### Persistence Options